CyberAMS/CarND-Advanced-Lane-Lines/180728_StAn_AdvLaneFinding_writeup.md

 ## 1. Camera Calibration

-### 1. Distortion correction based on several test images
+### i.
+Distortion correction based on several test images

 The camera calibration was done using the function `camera_calibration` in the notebook `180728d_StAn_AdvLaneFinding`.